 Will Broadway shows reopen in 2021?

-Broadway theatres are currently closed, with all Broadway performances currently suspended until at least May 30.
-2021.
-Although many productions have projected an opening date in fall 2021, nobody can confidently predict what Broadway will look like next year.
+Broadway theatres are currently closed, with all Broadway performances currently suspended.
+Although many productions are due to open in the fall, nobody can confidently predict what Broadway will look like next year.
 We’re here to help as much as possible, and assess what Broadway theatre in 2021 will look like.

 Here is all the latest information on what Broadway and off-Broadway landscapes look like for 2021 and beyond.
 This feature will be updated as soon as new information is made available, regarding the future of Broadway shows and Broadway theatres.

 When did Broadway theatres close?

 Broadway theatres first closed on Mar.
 12, 2020, with theatres initially shut for just one month.
 As the spread of coronavirus grew, so did the closure of theatres.
-Currently, Broadway theatres are shut until at least May 30, 2021.
 This shutdown marks the longest time that Broadway shows have been suspended or postponed, longer than union strikes in the 1970s and the closure after 9/11.